worktheclock/replit.github.io/tutorials/18-telegram-bot.md

 At the top, we import `os` so that we can get our token from the environment variable.

-We then import classes from the telegram library.
+We then import classes from the Telegram library.

 The comments starting with `#upm` are not optional.
 They are used by Replit to download the correct package.
 It is not needed in general, but it is needed here because there are a lot of similar Telegram libraries.

-The function `help_command` , is run whenever the user sends us a "/start" or "/help" command. "/start" is also automatically run when a new user joins your bot (like we did earlier with BotFather).
+The `help_command` function is run whenever the user sends us a "/start" or "/help" command. "/start" is also automatically run when a new user joins your bot (like we did earlier with the BotFather).
 The bot knows to use this function because we tell it later in the `main` function's body.

-The `main` function initialises an updater for us using our token.
+The `main` function initialises an updater for us, using our token.

 ```python
 updater = Updater(os.getenv("TOKEN"))